 The main benefits of being an au-pair are:

-- being able to live abroad
+- it is a great way to live abroad

 - luxurious free accommodation